ThinkDataEd/student/docs/unit2/essential.md

 ###**<u>[Lesson 3: Median In the Middle](lesson3.md)</u>**
 Another measure of center is the median, which can also be used to represent the typical value of a distribution.
-The median is preferred for skewed distributions or when there are outliers, because it better matches what we think of as 'typical.'
+The median is preferred for skewed distributions or when there are outliers, because it better matches what we think of as "typical".

 ###**<u>[Lesson 4: How Far Is It from Typical?](lesson4.md)</u>**
+The mean of the absolute deviations, or MAD, is the typical distance of observations from the mean.
 MAD measures the variability in a sample of data - the larger the value, the greater the variability.
-More precisely, the MAD is the typical distance of observations from the mean.
 There are other measures of spread as well, notably the standard deviation and the interquartile range (IQR).

 ###**<u>[Lesson 5: Human Boxplots](lesson5.md)</u>**
 A common statistical question is “How does this group compare to that group?”
 This is a hard question to